THE ADVENTURES OF DEX DIXON: PARANORMAL DICK, THE BOARD GAME

 There are two other characters in the game, who do not choose to get involved in the petty politics between the dimensions, the Trolls; Dressilla and Kobol.
 Dressila and Kobol guard the Bridge Between Worlds and can either welcome you or deny you entrance.
 Often they quarrel with one another so it can be difficult to pass them.
 They are considered Neutrals for game play purposes, though in regular game play they are not controlled by any one player.
 All players have access to their abilities.
 Any player may tap their abilities to attempt to stop or assist another player who is trying to cross dimensions.

-Each playable character in the Dexiverse have a special ID card that have important information about them.
+Each playable character in the Dexiverse has a special card that identifies them and lists important information about them:

 Each of the 8 Bosses in the game has a “Boss Passport” which contains the pertinent stats, die requirements and special abilities for each of them.